 One thing that sets wine apart from everything else we eat and drink is that it can get better with age.
 That’s usually the opposite for other stuff.
-But if you have ideal wine cellar lighting, an optimal wine storage temperature, and the right wine storage furniture, and a bar inventory spreadsheet you can create magic.
+But if you have ideal wine cellar lighting, an optimal wine storage temperature, the right wine storage furniture, and a bar inventory spreadsheet you can create magic.
 A wine cellar organizer app helps, too.

 But even experienced wine collectors—to say nothing of casual wine enthusiasts with small collections—don’t have a great idea of what wines would benefit from aging and how to go about doing it.
 Learning what makes wine age-worthy takes some true work.